northeastnerd/consolejs/README.md

 Speaking of use, usage is pretty simple:

   1) Create a new consolejs object in a parent DOM element with desired dimensions, font and colors.
-     The defaults are "scary green 16px monospace on black background"
+     The un-minified object is "consolejs", the minified object is, "con".
+The default colors are "scary green 16px monospace on black background".
   2) Call print or input (advanced users may want gotoxy, cls, kbhit)
   3) rinse and repeat, that's it